-With all bright lights, food and fun of Christmas time, it’s easy to become complacent or forget the importance of safe driving.
+It’s easy to become complacent or forget the importance of safe driving.
 If you’re travelling long distances to see family and friends, stay focused on the task at hand to ensure your safe arrival and return home.

-Christmas is a time best spent safely with loved ones, so make sure you’re set for a road trip this season make sure you follow these simple safety tips:
+Make sure you’re set for a road trip this season make sure you follow these simple safety tips:

 Check your tyre tread

 When was the last time you checked your tyres?
 They’re often overlooked (maybe because there’s no warning sign for them on the dashboard!).

 Your tyres must have 1.4mm or more tread depth to be legal.
 Tyre wear can increase through incorrect tyre pressure, so make sure you routinely check them – especially before a long journey

 It’s safe to say we’ll have some sunny weather in the coming weeks, which can produce a nasty glare that may inhibit your vision when driving.
 Invest in some polarised sunglasses and keep them handy for the car rides ahead.